-Bryant’s understanding of the complex challenges faced by businesses today and straightforward approach define his litigation practice, which includes significant first-chair experience in jury and bench trial cases as well as appellate cases in state and federal courts.
+Bryant’s understanding of the complex challenges faced by businesses today and straightforward approach define his litigation practice.
 Clients value Bryant’s personal approach, professionalism, and focus on the big picture business issues that matter most.

-Bryant has also represented numerous farmers, businesses, and lenders in a wide range of agribusiness disputes, including creditors’ rights, lender liability, shareholder and partnership, and theft of livestock and crops.
+- Represented numerous farmers, businesses, and lenders in a wide range of other agribusiness disputes, including shareholder and partnership disputes, creditors’ rights, lender liability, environmental, and theft of livestock and crops.

 Partnership and Shareholder Litigation

 - Works with and serves on special litigation committees in connection with litigated shareholder disputes.

 - Obtained a judgment following trial unwinding wrongful corporate actions taken against minority shareholder in violation of Minn.
 Stat. § 302A.751 and majority shareholder’s fiduciary duties.

 - Obtained a judgment following trial in favor of defendant in connection with a farm partnership windup dispute.